-When a storm is coming, make sure your heating and air conditioning equipment is prepared with these recommendations from A-PLUS Service Experts.
+When a storm is coming, make sure your heating and cooling equipment is ready with these tips from A-Plus.

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
-Also, do not touch any electrical components, and ask for a technician’s help if you do not regularly use surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically turn off your system if there’s a jump in the line voltage.
+Also, never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.

-Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away during a storm.
-If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away during a storm.
+If your region is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

-The safety of you and your family should come first, but if time allows, power off your heating and air conditioning system and cover the outdoor equipment with a tarp.
-You must remove the tarp and any debris before you turn your system back on at the end of a storm.
+The safety of you and your family should be priority, but if time allows, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
+Make sure you remove the tarp and any debris before you turn your equipment back on following a storm.

-After the storm has passed, be sure the system is safe before powering it back on.
-First, verify there are no indicators of damage and clean any debris from around the system.
-Call A-PLUS Service Experts for a system inspection if there is any damage or flooding to the equipment.
-Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and limit mold from getting into the equipment or ductwork.
+When the storm has passed, be sure the system is safe before starting it back up.
+First, verify there are no signs of damage and clean any debris from around the system.
+Call A-Plus for an equipment inspection if there is any damage or flooding to the system.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into the system or ductwork.

-If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call A-PLUS and learn about our membership plans to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these tips on what to do if your equipment suffers damage and then call A-Plus and learn about our membership plans to help keep your HVAC system in working order all year long.